mhartzel/vim_python3_ide_installer/README.md

 - Vim remembers the code line that you were in last time the file was open.
 - '' is mapped to `` meaning that the command '' returns to the line and character you were on before a jump in the text.
 - Backspace configured to work like it should.

-After installation fire up urxvt and start vim in it :)